 THE PROWLER (1981)

-This 1981 slasher opens up in 1945 as soldiers are coming home from the war and we hear a young woman reading a ‘dear John’ break-up letter intended for a boyfriend away on duty.
-We cut to Avalon Bay which is having it’s annual college graduation dance and a young couple leave the dance for a romantic walk, but their romance is cut short by someone dressed as a combat-ready soldier who promptly runs the embracing couple through with a pitch fork, leaving a rose in the female victim’s hand.
+This 1981 slasher opens up in 1945 as soldiers are coming home from the war and we hear a young woman reading a ‘dear John’ break-up letter, intended for a boyfriend away on duty.
+We cut to Avalon Bay which is having it’s annual college graduation dance and a young couple leave the dance for a romantic walk.
+Their romance is cut short by someone dressed as a combat-ready soldier, who promptly runs the embracing couple through with a pitch fork, leaving a rose in the female victim’s hand.
 We then pick our story up in 1980 where the Avalon Bay Graduation Dance is being revived after having been halted 35 years earlier by the father of the murdered girl, Major Chatham (Lawrence Tierney).
-But, someone is reviving another activity from that night, as a killer dressed in military gear descends on the partying co-eds with bayonet and pitchfork and starts leaving a bloody trail of bodies and roses behind.
-Can sweet Pam (Vicky Dawson) and her deputy boyfriend Mark (Christopher Goutman) stop this deranged killer or will they join his list of victims?
+Someone is reviving another activity from that night, as a killer dressed in military gear descends on the partying co-eds with bayonet and pitchfork and starts leaving a bloody trail of bodies and roses behind.
+Can sweet Pam (Vicky Dawson) and her deputy boyfriend Mark (Christopher Goutman) stop this deranged killer, or will they join his list of victims?

-The cast are fine even though we only really get to know Pam and Mark, but Dawson and Goutman make them likable enough.
-The rest are generic horny college kids who are there to be victims and they serve that purpose well.
-Vet Tierney doesn’t get to have any lines despite the film implying he’s a suspect, so not sure why they even hired a name actor for the part.
+The cast are fine, even though we only really get to know Pam and Mark.
+Actors Dawson and Goutman make them likable enough.
+The rest are generic horny college kids, who are there to be victims and they serve that purpose well.
+Vet Tierney doesn’t get to have any lines, despite the film implying he’s a suspect, so not sure why they even hired a name actor for the part.

-In conclusion, The Prowler isn’t a great film, certainly not in the same league as Friday The 13th or even Halloween II, but it is a solid enough slasher and is a fun and nostalgic sample of the type of film made in the early 80s before films like Evil Dead, Scanners, Re-Animator and A Nightmare On Elm Street took horror in new directions.
+In conclusion, The Prowler is still one of the better slashers of this era.
+Maybe not in the same league as Halloween, or the original Friday The 13th, but it is a solid enough slasher and is a fun and nostalgic sample of the type of film made in the early 80s before films like Evil Dead, Scanners, Re-Animator and A Nightmare On Elm Street took horror in new directions.
 A fun, gory example of what made 80s slashers fun.
 Extra credit for filming in my home stomping ground of New Jersey!

 WARNING: this trailer does show a lot of plot elements…